Texas oil boom: Discoveries spread

+East Texas Oil Boom

 In 1930, Columbus Marion Joiner, a self-educated prospector, discovered the East Texas Oil Field, the largest oil discovery that had ever been made.
 Because East Texas had not been significantly explored for oil before then, numerous independent prospectors, known as "wildcatters", were able to purchase tracts of land to exploit the new field.
 This new oil field helped to revive Dallas's economy during the Great Depression, but sharply decreased interest in West Texas as the new supply led to another major drop in oil prices.
 The uncontrolled production in the eastern field destabilized the state's oil industry, which had been trying to control production levels to stabilize prices.
 Overproduction in East Texas was so great that then-governor Ross Sterling attempted to shut down many of the wells.
 During one of the forced closures, he ordered the Texas National Guard to enforce the shutdown.
 These efforts at controlling production, intended to protect both the independent operators and the major producers, were largely unsuccessful at first and led to widespread oil smuggling.
 In the later 1930s, the federal government intervened and brought production to sustainable levels, leading to a stabilization of price fluctuation.
 The income provided by the stabilization allowed less populated West Texas and the Panhandle to be more fully explored and exploited.